-The Guaranteed Authority Bonds, Series B of 2013, were issued to provide funds toward the acquisition of the SRMC and are interest-only for the 20-year term.
-The Series B of 2013 bonds are not secured by the revenues, facilities, or assets of the Authority.
-The bonds are guaranteed by Dauphin County, and under that guaranty, Dauphin County has pledged its full faith, credit, and taxing power.
-The bonds mature in 2033 and bear interest at 5.00%.
-Pursuant to a Cooperation Agreement between the Authority and Dauphin County, the Authority is responsible for payment of \$240,000 interest per annum on the Series B of 2013 bonds, and Dauphin County is responsible for the balance.
-At the end of 20 years, the Authority has the option to repay the bonds or to convey the SRMC to Dauphin County, in which case Dauphin County must repay the bonds.
+The Guaranteed Authority Bonds, Series B of 2013, were issued to provide funds toward the acquisition of the SRMC and were interest-only for the 20-year term.
+The Series B of 2013 bonds were not secured by the revenues, facilities, or assets of the Authority.
+The bonds were guaranteed by Dauphin County, and under that guaranty, Dauphin County had pledged its full faith, credit, and taxing power.
+The bonds were scheduled to mature in 2033 and bore interest at 5.00%.
+Pursuant to a Cooperation Agreement between the Authority and Dauphin County, the Authority was responsible for payment of \$240,000 interest per annum on the Series B of 2013 bonds, and Dauphin County was responsible for the balance.
+At the end of 20 years, the Authority would have had the option to repay the bonds or to convey the SRMC to Dauphin County, in which case Dauphin County would have had to repay the bonds.
+The bonds were refunded and redeemed during 2023.